bachmeil/online-writing/assets/css/_posts/2021-09-15-first-post.md

 Now I need better fonts.
 I sort of have better fonts now.
 Roboto will work on Linux, but it's often not installed.
 I added Ubuntu too.
 That should take care of most Linux users.

 Now all I need is something worth writing about.

+The Github repo for this theme [can be found here](https://github.com/pages-themes/minimal).
+The documentation for Jekyll [can be found here](https://jekyllrb.com/docs/).